sanderroosendaal/spectral/documentation.md

 |----------|-----------|---------|
 | `&+` | Cumulative sum | `&+ [1 2 3 4 5]` -> #(1 3 6 10 15) |
 | `&*` | Cumulative product | `&* [1 2 3 4 5]` -> #(1 2 6 24 120) |

+Scalar operands produce a clear error; use array syntax, e.g. `&+ [1 2 3]`.

+---

+### REPL Error Handling

+The interactive REPL catches evaluation errors, prints the message, and continues.
+The session stays alive instead of exiting on error.

 ---